+Supporting Instr uctional Goals

+1 2 3 4 5

+Ineffective Needs Effective Highly Effective Superior

+Improvement

-1 Ineffective 2 Needs 3 Effective 4 Highly Effective 5 Superior Improvement Does not demonstrate comprehension of the educational disciplines, diverse school population, necessary resources, and services to support instructional goals.
+Does not demonstrate comprehension of the educational disciplines, diverse school population, necessary resources, and services to support instructional goals.
 Has low expectations for students.
 Demonstrates limited comprehension of the educational disciplines and diverse school population.
 Provides some services to support instructional goals.
 Has limited expectations for students.
 Demonstrates basic comprehension of the educational disciplines and diverse school population.
 Provides adequate resources, technology and services to support instructional goals.
 Collaborates with teachers to integrate literacy and reading strategies.
 High expectations for students are present and consistent.
 Demonstrates full comprehension of the educational disciplines and diverse school population.
 Provides the resources, technology and services to support instructional goals.
 Collaborates with teachers to integrate literacy and reading strategies into core content units of instruction.
-High expectations for students are present and consistent and nurtured.
-Demonstrates exemplary comprehension of the educational disciplines and diverse school population.
+High expectations for students are present and consistent and Demonstrates exemplary comprehension of the educational disciplines and diverse school population.
 Expertly provides resources, technology and services to support instructional goals.
 Consistently collaborates with teachers to create and integrate instruction.
-High expectations for students are always present as evidenced by highly engaged and productive learners.
+High expectations for students are always present as evidenced by highly engaged and

-Indicator: Demonstrating Knowledge of Traditional and Non-Traditional Literature & Reading Support
+11 Domain: Instructional Effectiveness Indicator: Demonstrating Knowledge of Traditional and Non-Traditional Literature & Reading Support

 1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Has minimal knowledge of fiction and nonfiction literature, and does not actively encourage reading for pleasure or lifelong learning.
 Has limited knowledge of fiction and nonfiction literature, and inconsistently encourages reading for pleasure and lifelong learning.
 Has a sufficient working knowledge of literature and resource materials to help students and staff select the "right" book or other material to match their needs and interests.
 Encourages reading for pleasure and lifelong learning using both traditional and emerging technological strategies and tools.
 Has an exceptional knowledge of literature and resource materials.
-Consistently uses both print and non-print strategies and tools to encourage reading for pleasure and lifelong learning.
+Consistently uses both print and non- print strategies and tools to encourage reading for pleasure and lifelong learning.
 Creates extra reading activities and opportunities that engage students beyond typical classroom assignments and or traditional book talks and displays.
 Has a superior knowledge of literature and resource materials.
-Consistently uses both print and non-print strategies and tools to encourage reading for pleasure and lifelong learning with students, faculty, and parents.
+Consistently uses both print and non- print strategies and tools to encourage reading for pleasure and lifelong learning with students, faculty, and parents.
 Partners with teachers, school staff and the community to promote reading programs and initiatives.

-Indicator: Communicates Effectively with Students
+Domain: Instructional Effectiveness Indicator: Communicates Effectively with Students